PTSD: National Center for PTSD

 What to Expect in the Wake of Mass Violence

 Mass violence events happen with alarming frequency.
-Large scale shootings in public places - malls, workplaces, entertainment venues, and schools - receive the most attention in the media, but incidents in which two or more people are the victims of serious violence happen regularly.
-These deadly crimes may be committed using guns, knives, fire, bombs, or even cars and trucks.
+Large scale shootings or riots in public places—malls, workplaces, entertainment venues and schools—receive the most attention in the media, but incidents in which two or more people are the victims of serious violence happen regularly.
+These deadly crimes may be committed using guns, knives, fire, bombs or even cars and trucks.
 Some of these events may be hate crimes where victims are chosen because of their race, religion, ethnicity, gender, sexuality or other social factor.

 Events of extreme violence may cause a range of responses in people who were directly exposed to them and in those who are more remotely affected.
 We know from the research on mass shootings that the people who were directly involved are likely to have more severe traumatic stress reactions, and that these reactions will last longer.